EstebanBruneau/Genetic-Algorithm-AI-Dominoes-game/README.md

 # Machine-Learning-for-Dominoes-game
 This project is an AI-based player for the game of Dominoes.
-Machine learning by natural selection
+Machine learning by natural selection.